Some examples of quantum graphs: Introduction

 In the second part of the article, we study quantum graphs from the viewpoint of their quantum symmetries and related representation categories.
 In Section~\ref{sec.qsym}, we recall the definition of the quantum automorphism group and quantum isomorphisms of quantum graphs.

 The main result of the whole article is presented in Section~\ref{sec.twist}, where we interpret the theory of comodule algebra twists (see e.g.\ \cite[Section~7.5]{Mon93}) in terms of quantum graphs.
 Given a finite abelian group $\Gamma$, we consider the twist of $C(\Gamma)\simeq\C\Gamma$ taken as a comodule algebra.
 We show that this construction extends to Cayley graphs of $\Gamma$.
 This allows to construct quantum analogues of such Cayley graphs, which are then quantum isomorphic to the original ones.
+This construction can be actually viewed as a special case of a more general 2-cocycle twisting procedure formulated in \cite{MRV19}.
+Nevertheless, the case of Cayley graphs is much more straightforward.

-In Section~\ref{sec.rook}, we illustrate this example on the series of groups $\Gamma=\Z_n\times\Z_n$.
+In Section~\ref{sec.rook}, we illustrate the twisting on the series of groups $\Gamma=\Z_n\times\Z_n$.
 The classical space of $n^2$ points represented by the algebra $C(\Gamma)$ is twisted to the quantum space $M_n$ defined through the matrix algebra $M_n(\C)$.
 This way, we can for instance define the quantum rook's graph.
 Besides that, this gives an alternative proof of a well-known fact that the classical space of $n^2$ points is quantum isomorphic with the quantum space $M_n$, which consequently implies that all quantum spaces of fixed size (the dimension of the algebra) are quantum isomorphic.
 (See also \cite{Ban99,Ban02,RV10,GProj}.)

 In Section~\ref{sec.cube}, we study the case $\Gamma=\Z_2^n$, i.e.\ the cube-like graphs.
 Here, the comodule algebra twist gives us the Clifford algebra \cite{AM02}, which then forms the underlying space for \emph{quantum cube-like graphs}.